sshh12/multi_token/README.md

 > Embed arbitrary modalities (images, audio, documents, etc) into large language models.

 This library is designed to be an extension of LLaVA for encoding ✨anything✨ (images, sounds, documents, videos, motion capture, screenshots, voice recordings, ...) into a format that can used in large language models.
-It's primary contribution is the ability to embed multiple instances and modalities into a single model and a framework to doing so fairly easily.
+It's primary contribution is the ability to embed multiple instances and modalities into a single model and a framework for doing so fairly easily.

 ## Usage